-Low GABA levels—which can be caused by genetics, medication, poor diet, and just everyday stressors—have been associated with insomnia1 and difficulty falling asleep.
-While eating a healthy diet, exercising, and doing calming activities like meditation can help bring levels back into balance, there's also a natural supplement that's been proven to support healthy GABA levels and help people fall asleep fast.*
+Low GABA levels—which can be caused by genetics, certain medication, poor diet, and just everyday stressors—have been associated with long-term sleep issues1 and difficulty falling asleep.
+While eating a healthy diet, exercising, and doing calming activities like meditation can help bring levels back into balance, there's also a premium ingredient that's been shown to support healthy GABA levels and help people fall asleep fast.*

-Meet pharmaGABA, a version of the GABA neurotransmitter that's manufactured using a fermentation process that isn't too dissimilar from the one used to make cheese, wine, and other fermented foods.
+Meet PharmaGABA®, a version of the GABA neurotransmitter that's manufactured using a fermentation process that isn't too dissimilar to the one used to make cheese, wine, and other fermented foods.

-Acclaimed integrative medicine doctor Robert Rountree, M.D., has been using this natural form of GABA to help patients sleep for decades, to great success.*
+Acclaimed integrative medicine doctor Robert Rountree, M.D., has been using the bioactive GABA to help clients sleep for decades, to great success.*

-"It's an amazing substance," Rountree told mbg's co-CEO Jason Wachob during a recent virtual sleep summit.* "It's been shown to bind to the same GABA aminobutyric acid receptors in the brain that help us calm down and relax."*
+"It's an amazing substance," Rountree previously told mindbodygreen's co-CEO Jason Wachob.
+"It's been shown to bind to the same GABA aminobutyric acid receptors in the brain that help us calm down and relax."*

-Rountree explained that some of his medical colleagues were at first doubtful that manufactured GABA could have the same effects as the real deal, but recent research has shown otherwise.* In one 2018 double-blind, placebo-controlled trial on 40 patients who reported insomnia symptoms, a four-week GABA regimen2 was shown to decrease their sleep latency (the time it takes someone to fall asleep) and increase sleep efficacy (the percentage of time in bed someone actually spends sleeping).*
+Rountree explained that some of his medical colleagues were at first doubtful that manufactured GABA could have the same effects as the real deal, but recent research has shown otherwise.
+In one 2018 double-blind, placebo-controlled trial on 40 patients who reported difficulty falling asleep, a four-week GABA regimen2 was shown to decrease their sleep latency (the time it takes someone to fall asleep) and increase sleep efficacy (the percentage of time in bed someone actually spends sleeping).*